Rule of thumbs to use

 require

-load "file name"
+load "file name"require

 - Similar to

-but only load the file once and save it to memory for every later use
+loadbut only load the file once and save it to memory for every later use

-require "filename"
+require "filename"include

 - include is used to import module code with “object access”